homan-uppu/writing/2-Essays/I'd appreciate your feedback.md

 I have some big ideas in my mind that I do believe will meaningfully impact the world.
 Give me great feedback to increase the chances of us working on them together.
 And of course, by work on them with me I mean that you too will shape and own those ideas because as I said: I'm deluded.

+Lastly, if you don't think you can carve out the time to give me great feedback, just wait until you have the time.
+By sending me half baked feedback I will form a negative impression about your ability to think well.
+And consistent poor feedback means I will not ask you for your feedback again.
+Nothing stagnates, it only accelerates upwards or downwards.
+This principle applies to collaboration as well.

 ---

 [^1] *I also view writing as a form of finding and eliminating what doesn't work without worrying about what works.*